OctopusDeploy/blog/blog/2017-02/shattered.md

 You'll want to check whether SHA1 is being used in other places.
 Common examples for Octopus users might include:

  - The certificate used for the Octopus web frontend if you use HTTPS.
-Normally this is somehting people provide themselves.
+Normally this is something people provide themselves.
  - Certificates used for authenticating with third party services, like Azure management certificates
  - Certificates used to provide HTTPS for web sites that you deploy